 Click here to view the Ground Transportation Vehicle Conversion Incentive-Based Program, adopted by the Airport Authority Board on March 4, 2010.

 The Airport Authority has been conducting annual greenhouse gas emissions inventories since 2015.
-Based on 2018 emissions data, San Diego International Airport (SDIA) has recently attained Level 3+ (“Carbon Neutrality”) in terms of Airport-controlled emissions via Airports Council International’s Airport Carbon Accreditation (ACA) program.
+Based on 2019 emissions data, San Diego International Airport (SDIA) has renewed Level 3+ (“Carbon Neutrality”) in terms of Airport-controlled emissions via Airports Council International’s Airport Carbon Accreditation (ACA) program.
 SDIA is one of only two Carbon Neutral airports in North America, representing 4.8% of North American air passenger traffic.
 Achievement Level 3+ was outlined in the Airport Authority's 5-Year Strategic Plan.